chrisharam/studying-gitabsh2/README.md

 --------------------------------------

 ## Git config : First-time Setup
- -System level : affects all ueses and repositories -Global level : affects all repositories
+ - System level : affects all ueses and repositories
+ - Global level : affects all repositories
- -local level : specific to the current repository
+ - local level : specific to the current repository

 these three levels are overridden values in the previous level like this,
 system - global - local